aluanhaddad/ng2-conventions-decorators/README.md

 ```TypeScript
 @input initialItems = [];
 ```
-is precicely equivalent to
+is precisely equivalent to
 ```TypeScript
 @Input() initialItems = [];
 ```
-which is precicesly equivalent to
+which is precisely equivalent to

 ```TypeScript
 @Input('initialItems') initialItems = [];